hsn200406/Full-Stack-Portfolio/README.md

 - **Home**: Short introduction about myself and a link to the projects webpage, also accessible via the navbar.
 - **Projects**: Two sections => Manufacturing Engineering and Software Development, each showing projects from those areas.
-- **About**: A little more about me outside work/studies, including hobbies and adventures.
+- **About**: A little more about my personal brand and digital presence as well as activities outside work/studies, including hobbies and adventures.
 - **Contact Me**: My information so you can reach out.
 - **Fun Stuff**: A playful section where I incorporated JavaScript to create a few games.